kozlice/phpfpmbeat/README.md

 ## Contribution

-Feel free to fork and create issues.
+Feel free to fork, create merge requests and open issues.
 I had no experience with Go language previously, so there should be a lot of things to improve.